ISAITB/docs-itb-ta/source/api/index.rst

 and cannot change the community's assigned domain.
 You call the operation by making an HTTP ``POST`` to path ``/api/rest/community`` and setting an
 HTTP header named ``ITB_API_KEY`` to your **community API key**.

-The second variant allows you to perform tasks reserved for the test bed administrator.
-This means that you can select any existing community in the test bed, and also change or remove its assigned domain.
+The second variant allows you to perform tasks reserved for the Test Bed administrator.
+This means that you can select any existing community in the
+Test Bed, and also change or remove its assigned domain.
 In this case you call the operation by making an HTTP ``POST`` to path
 ``/api/rest/community/{community}``, setting ``{community}`` to the target community's API key.
 The ``ITB_API_KEY`` HTTP header needs to be set with the :ref:`master API key <systemAdmin__config__restApi>`.